-Dan Zakri is VP of Innovation at Sandridge Food Corp., with responsibility for product development of world-class soups, sauces, salads, side dishes and fully cooked proteins for customers in food service, retail, commissary and e-commerce.
+Dan Zakri is VP of Innovation at Sandridge Crafted Foods, with responsibility for product development of world-class soups, sauces, salads, side dishes and fully cooked proteins for customers in food service, retail, commissary and e-commerce.

 Zakri, grew up in Syracuse, NY, and learned to cook from his mother and grandmother.
 He knew he wanted to work in a professional kitchen by the time he was in high school.

 After graduating in 1995 from the Culinary Institute of America with a degree in culinary arts, Zakri served as executive sous chef at the Trellis Restaurant in Williamsburg, Va., under James Beard Award-winning chef and best-selling cookbook author Marcel Desaulniers.